 What is the minimum deposit for a La Linea property purchase?

-As a non-resident, banks typically lend 60 to 70% LTV.
-On a 150,000 euro property, that means a minimum deposit of 45,000 to 60,000 euros.
-Add buying costs (ITP stamp duty at 7%, notary, registry) of around 10 to 12%, so total upfront costs are roughly 60,000 to 75,000 euros on that price.
+As a non-resident, banks typically lend at 60 to 70% LTV.
+On a €150,000 property, that means a minimum deposit of €45,000 to €60,000.
+Add buying costs (ITP resale stamp duty at a flat 7% in Andalusia, notary, land registry) of around 10 to 12%, and total upfront costs come to roughly €60,000 to €75,000 on that purchase price.

 What are mortgage rates in La Linea in 2026?